AgilionApps/all-things-agilion/README.md

 4. Spend no more then two hours discussing questions with a prospect about LeanVision or work we do at Agilion throughout their sales cycle (i.e.: from first contact to quote).
 If a prospect doesn't decide and move forward with LeanVision quote after two hours of interactions, then they're likely not the best type of customer fit for Agilion.
 We want customers who can make decisions.
 5. Upon acceptance of a LeanVision quote, schedule the workshop and prep agreements and a new customer orientation.

-#### 11. Tech Steck Fundamentals
+#### 11. Tech Stack Fundamentals

-Technology and tools change fast, but an individual's core competencies, depth of understanding and ability to apply best practices is an ongoing path of mastery.

 At Agilion, we are fairly technology agnostic, but must ensure at the most basic level everyone on the team has a grasp of the current tech stack we most often employ.

+Technology and tools change fast.
+We keep up and use the right tool for the job.

 **The basics** that everyone at Agilion must understand at both a theoretical and technical level: